Inguro-OU/war-of-memes/README.md

 👉1. **Listen Actively**

-- A person is **more** worthy of your trust if they make a real effort to understand your perspective as you have it and ensure you feel understood.
+- A person is **more** worthy of your trust if they make an effort to understand your perspective as you have it and ensure you feel understood.
 - A person is **less** worthy of your trust if they disregard your perspective, make no effort to understand it, or fail to make you feel understood.

 👉2. **Speak Honesty**